-It cannot be disputed that the new generation of gaming has been an outstanding success, with more consoles shifted than ever before and more games in the first couple of years after launch than many could have dreamed of.
-However, there is one issue we've had with our current gen machines that we're sure many others will also have experienced already; neither has a big enough hard drive.
+It cannot be disputed that the new generation of gaming has been an outstanding success, with more consoles shifted than ever before and more top quality games made available than many could have dreamed of.
+However, there is one issue we've had with our current gen machines that we're sure many others will also have experienced already; none of them have big enough hard drives.

-You could opt for a 1TB version or even the 2TB Xbox One S that's now available, but considering that some games are around 46GB to 58GB (yep, Halo: The Master Chief Collection, we're looking at you), you will fill up even that internal drive eventually.
-And, with games of that size taking an absolute age to download over broadband, even with a 100Mbps connection or more, it's not ideal to have to delete games to make room for new ones.
+You could opt for a 1TB model of the Xbox One S or the Xbox One X, that comes with 1TB as default, but considering games now go up to around 110GB including One X enhancements (yep, Halo 5: Guardians, we're looking at you), you will fill up even that internal drive fairly quickly.
+Plus, with games of that size taking an absolute age to download over broadband, even with a 100Mbps connection or more, it's not ideal to have to delete games to make room for new ones.

-We've done it ourselves in fact, expanding our own Xbox One hard drive by a further 2TB, which is enough for anywhere up to an estimated 100 games (on an average of 20 - 25GB per game).
-And what's more, it runs as smoothly, if not faster than the internal drive that came with the machine.
-Here's how...
+We've done it ourselves in fact, expanding our own Xbox One hard drive by a further 2TB, which is enough for anywhere up to an estimated 100 games (on an average of 20 - 25GB per game) - or 20 top end enhanced titles on Xbox One X. And what's more, it runs as smoothly, if not faster than the internal drive that comes with Xbox One and Xbox One S. Here's how...

 First choice you need to make is which external drive you will use.
-We chose the WD My Passport Ultra 2TB Metal Edition.
-It's USB 3.0, doesn't require an external power source so doesn't take up an additional socket under our AV cabinet, and its aluminium finish suits the decals on the Xbox One well (even though it will mainly be out of sight in our case).
-At around £85 for 2TB it's also good value.
-Even better value is the conventional version of the WD My Passport Ultra 2TB external drive, which is currently £80 on Amazon.co.uk or $78 on Amazon.com
+We chose a 2TB Seagate Game Drive designed especially for Xbox.
+It's USB 3.0, doesn't require an external power source so doesn't take up an additional socket under our AV cabinet, and its Xbox-adorned facia makes it a good fit.
+At around £90 for 2TB it's also good value.
+You can even opt for a 4TB version to fit even more games and captures.

-You can pay a bit more and opt for a 7200 RPM drive instead (the My Passport Ultra is 5400 RPM) but we've gone for convenience, no noise and price.
-And after all, the Xbox One internal drive is 5400 RPM too, so the performance will at least match it.
+You can pay a bit more and opt for a 7200 RPM drive instead (the Seagate Game Drive is 5400 RPM) but we've gone for convenience, no noise and price.
+And after all, the Xbox One and Xbox One S internal drives are 5400 RPM too, so the performance will at least match them.

 Once you have your drive to hand, set-up is simple.
-Plug it into one of the three USB 3.0 ports (two on the rear, one on the side) when the Xbox One is on.
+Plug it into one of the three USB 3.0 ports (two on the rear, one on the front or side depending on the model) when the Xbox One is on.
 A message will pop up on screen to show it recognises that the drive has been connected.